HeavyMedl/lists/README.md

 ------
 **Description**: Array obtained by interspersing a given separator between elements of a given Array.

-**Pseudo Type Signature**: Give arg 1 a variable; Give arg 2 an Array of variables; Get an Array of variables.
+**Signature Definition**: Give arg 1 a variable; Give arg 2 an Array of variables; Get an Array of variables.

 **Example Usage**: